mendix/docs/content/releasenotes/mendixmobile/index.md

 **Release date: April 7th, 2017**

-With this release, we greatly improved the user experience of the application
+With this release, we greatly improved the user experience of the application.

 ### New functionality